itsmillertim3/perform2021/progressivedelivery/README.md

 ## 1: CodeLab instructions

-As you are going to run throug this HOT (Hands-On-Training) you will walk through the instructions on Dynatrace University powered by CodeLab!
+As you are going to run through this HOT (Hands-On-Training) you will walk through the instructions on Dynatrace University powered by CodeLab!
 The markdown for CodeLab and the images can be found in the content and assets folders!

 ## 2: Setup Scripts